masbaehr/webui-for-java/README.md

   - Commons Collections
   - Undertow Core, Xnio API+Impl, JBoss Logging
 - No Maven, just "Run as" -> "Java application"
+- Can be imported as Eclipse project (Created with Eclipse Photon)

 # Use-cases